chrispsommers/DASH/test/test-cases/functional/saic/tutorial/README.md

 The important distinction between this example and [test\_sai\_vnets\_config\_via\_list\_comprehension.py](#test_sai_vnets_config_via_list_comprehensionpy) is the following:

->List comprehensions are evaluated in-place to become complete in-memory data structures; generator expressions are evaluated one iteration at a time so can consume less memory.
+>List comprehensions are evaluated in-place to become complete in-memory data structures; generator expressions are evaluated one `yield` at a time so can consume less memory.
 Python also supports [generator expressions](https://peps.python.org/pep-0289/) which combines list-comprehension compactness with generator memory-economy.
 However, list-comprehension expressions with multiple levels of nested loops can become unreadable and hard to maintain.
 Explicit `for` loops with embedded `yield`'s are much easier to read and maintain.

 In extreme examples, the use of `yield` can result in many orders of magnitude memory savings.
 See [dpugen](https://github.com/mgheorghe/dpugen) for a DASH-specific example.